Counting totally real units and eigenvalue patterns in $\rm{SL}_n(\mathbb Z)$ and $\rm{Sp}_{2n}(\mathbb Z)$ in thin tubes: Introduction

 Define the directional entropies $ \mathsf E_{\Sp_{2n}(\mathbb Z)}(v,m) $ and $ \mathsf E^{\!\star}_{\Sp_{2n}(\mathbb Z)}(v,m) $ exactly as in Definition~\ref{dir}, with $\SL_{n}(\mathbb Z)$ replaced everywhere by $\Sp_{2n}(\mathbb Z)$.

 \begin{cor} For all $v\in\operatorname{int}\fa^{+}$ and $m\in\{\pm1\}^{n}$, we have

 \end{cor}

-{\bf On the proof:} Let $v\in \mathsf H_+$ and $m$ a sign pattern.
+{\bf On the proof:} We outline the proof of Theorem \ref{strong}.
+The proof of Theorem \ref{ms} is entirely analogous; one simply uses the bijection between {\it primitive} units and their minimal polynomials.
+Let $v\in \mathsf H_+$ and $m$ a sign pattern.
 We translate the geometric condition ``$\lambda(\ga)$ lies in $B_\e(Tv)$ with sign pattern $m$'' into a purely arithmetic statement about integral polynomials, and then we count those polynomials.
 For a loxodromic element $\ga\in \SL_n(\z)$, its eigenvalue pattern $\cal E(\ga)$ is equivalent to its characteristic polynomial $p_\ga(x)$.
 Requiring $\lambda(\ga)\in B_\e(Tv)$ and $m(\ga)=m$ forces the roots of $p_\ga$ to satisfy $m_ie^{Tv_i} + O(\e e^{Tv_i})$, $1\le i\le n$.
 Let $\cal Q_{T}(v,m;\e)$ denote the collection of all monic integral polynomials with this property.
 Using Rouch\'e's theorem, we observe that $p\in \cal Q_{T}(v,m;\e)$ iff each coefficient lies in an interval of length $(1+O(\e))e^{T(v_1+\cdots +v_i)}$.
 Hence $\cal Q_{T}(v,m;\e)$ coincides with an expanding box $\cal P_{T}(v,m;\e)$ inside $\z^{n-1}$ whose side-lengths grow at precisely those exponential rates.
 Counting integral points in this expanding box is governed by the square-root of the discriminant of the model polynomial $q_{Tv,m}(x)=\prod_{i=1}^n (x-m_ie^{Tv_i})$ with $\op{Disc} (q_{Tv,m})\asymp e^{2\rho_{\SL_n}(v)T}$.
 Exactly the same reasoning works for the symplectic lattice $\Sp_{2n}(\z)$.
 Here one exploits the fact that the characteristic polynomials of $\Sp_{2n}(\z)$ matrices are {\it precisely} the integral monic reciprocal (palindromic) polynomials of degree $2n$ (\cite{Ya2}, \cite{MS}).
 Because the reciprocal property simply folds the coefficient box in half, the counting again reduces to a volume estimate and the resulting exponent is $\rho_{\Sp_{2n}}(v)=\sum_{i=1}^n (n+1-i)v_i$.
 For other arithmetic groups, no tidy description is available for the integral polynomials that arise as characteristic polynomials.
 Even in the case of integral orthogonal groups, a clean criterion necessary for this approach to work does not seem to be known.

 On the other hand, the upper bound for the conjugacy-class count in Theorem \ref{strong} is a special case of Theorem \ref{up}, which applies to any lattice in a semisimple real algebraic group.
 The proof proceeds by relating the Jordan projection to the Cartan projection and by applying the standard orbital-counting technique of Eskin-McMullen \cite{EM}, which exploits the mixing of the $G$-action on $\Ga\ba G$ and the strong wavefront lemma (\cite[Theorem 3.7]{GO}).